 Tenants choosing not to buy their units have either 270 days or until the lease expires, whichever is longer, before being required to vacate the unit.
 For elderly or disabled tenants choosing not to buy, the developer must allow 18 months before requiring them to move.

 Timeshare managements are usually governed by long, complicated legal documents.
 Timeshare owners often have the right to "bank" or trade their rights and get access to other timeshare vacation properties.
 Timeshare promotions may entice you to visit with prizes or free accommodations.
 The value of the promotional offerings may be overvalued and even misrepresented.
 It is important to learn all you can about timeshare ownership in general and the particular development where you may be purchasing.
 It is also important to avoid high pressure sales tactics until you or your lawyer have carefully reviewed the public offering statement and other documents connected with the timeshare.
 In most instances, a timeshare buyer has five business days to cancel a timeshare purchase agreement.

 Example: While vacationing in the White Mountains, Jimmy and Jamie accept an offer to "get a free weekend vacation getaway, just for touring Rochmore Vacation Estates," a timeshare resort.
 After a 5-hour tour and presentation, the saleswoman gives them a "declaration," "bylaws," "public offering statement" and other marketing information.
 She presses them to "Make up your minds quickly because the prime timeshare weeks are selling out fast!"
 Jimmy and Jamie refuse to make a decision on the spot, agreeing only to look the documents over when they get home from their vacation.

-Contact the NH Consumer Protection and Antitrust Bureau if you have a problem or concern about a condominium conversion or timeshare:
+Contact the NH Consumer Protection Bureau if you have a problem or concern about a condominium conversion or timeshare:

 33 Capitol Street